 - The state requires you to file an annual report for your LLC.
 The annual report is due each year by June 30 and can be filed online through the Business4WV website.

-- The number of proprietors in West Virginia increased in 2018 by 1.8% relative to the previous year.
+- In 2018, the number of proprietors in West Virginia increased by 1.8% relative to the previous year.

-- The top five industries with the largest share of small businesses are:
+- Five industries claim the largest share of small businesses:

 - Other services (except public administration) — 18,913

 - Construction — 12,004